 Foodscaping offers an ultra-convenient alternative to going to the grocery store to buy produce.
 Instead, fresh produce is just steps from your kitchen.
 Foodscaping also gives you control over the quality of the food you eat.
 You’ll have organic, pesticide-free food at your fingertips every day!

-In addition to the health benefits of home-grown food, you’ll also limit your carbon footprint.
-With produce conveniently available at your door, you’ll spend less time in the car traveling to and from the store.
-You’ll also avoid the carbon emissions associated with shipping produce across the country to keep the supermarket stocked.
+Speaking of cutting out trips to the grocery store, foodscaping can help you cut back on your carbon footprint!
+Fewer trips to the store mean you can avoid the carbon emissions from your car, as well as the emissions from shipping produce across the country to the supermarket.
 Most of the fruits and veggies at the grocery store travel hundreds of miles in inefficient refrigerated trucks that are environmentally taxing.

-Foodscaping your lawn isn’t any more expensive than landscaping it with trees, shrubs and sod.
-But over time, the edible goods you plant can pay for themselves.
+Reducing the number of trips you take in your car means you’ll save money on gas.
+However, foodscaping can also help you save on your grocery bills.
+The upfront cost is roughly equivalent to landscaping with trees, shrubs, and sod.
+But over time, edible plants can pay for themselves.
 The fresh fruits and vegetables harvested from your yard year after year can save you a bundle on groceries.
-Some people claim to save more than $1,000 a year by dedicating some yard space to food.
+Some have claimed to save more than $1,000 a year by dedicating some yard space to food.

 It may seem like an edible yard is a huge time commitment, but it doesn’t have to be.
 If you choose hearty plants that are native to your area, they will grow easily with little effort on your part.

 Especially during the ongoing COVID-19 pandemic, many have turned to gardening as a creative outlet while they are working from home.
 Foodscaping can help you avoid extra trips to the grocery store, and you may find maintaining your yard can become a calming and enjoyable hobby rather than a chore.